-Tom says, “The most common hours adopted for the eating period is 12 till 8pm.
-The reason for this is because people aren't normally that hungry in the morning, you don't want to be consuming too many calories during the evening and this allows us to eat our lunch and dinner as well as a healthy snack.”
+"The most common hours adopted for the eating period is 12pm to 8pm," explains Tom Jenane, nutrition and fitness expert at Nature's Health Box (opens in new tab).
+"The reason for this is because people aren't normally that hungry in the morning and you don't want to be consuming too many calories in the evening.
+This window allows for lunch and dinner as well as healthy snacks (opens in new tab)."

 What can you eat on the 16:8 diet?

 - Whole grains: Rice, oats, barley, wholegrain pasta and quinoa.

 - Protein: Meat, poultry, fish, eggs, nuts and seeds.